Apollo Creed: Rocky II (1979)

 In the second film, despite promising there would not be a rematch, Creed demands a rematch against Balboa while in the hospital emergency room.
-Public opinion in the film is that Creed fixed the fight against Balboa to retain his title, which leads to Creed's intensified desire for a rematch against the pleas of his staff, who tell him to "let it go".
-Ignoring them, Creed challenges Balboa to a second fight on Thanksgiving 1976.
+Public opinion in the film is that Creed fixed the fight against Balboa to retain his title, which leads to Creed's intensified desire for a rematch against the pleas of Duke, who tells him to "let it go".
+Creed challenges Balboa to a second fight on Thanksgiving 1976.
 By this time, Balboa had retired from boxing after being discharged from the hospital from his first fight and had married his girlfriend Adrian.
 Creed, now 33 years old, uses various humiliation tactics to coax Balboa out of retirement, which he accomplishes when Balboa and his trainer, Mickey Goldmill, accept the rematch.
 Creed taunts Balboa at the press conference, insisting that he will "drop him like a bad habit" and telling Balboa as he leaves, "Come November, you're mine!"
 In a press interview during training, he also insists that Balboa "cannot last five minutes in the ring with a superior athlete like [him]."
 Creed trains harder than ever before with the intention of punishing Balboa for the embarrassment he caused 11 months earlier.
 Mickey trains Rocky to become faster, using unusual methods like chasing and catching a chicken.
 He also instructs him to change his boxing stance from left-handed to right-handed to confuse Creed and to protect his damaged right eye.

 Unlike their first fight, Creed dominates Balboa throughout most of the second fight, thwarting Rocky's strategy of fighting right-handed.
 Despite this, he is unable to make good on his promise of an early knockout victory, as Rocky absorbs his punches and manages to get up both times after being knocked down.
 By the final round, Creed is well ahead on points but is fatigued, and it is apparent that he cannot knock Balboa out.
 Creed takes a beating from Balboa.
-Not wanting a repeat of the first fight (and ignoring the pleas of his trainers), he vows to knock Balboa out rather than take the safer route by winning on points.
+Not wanting a repeat of the first fight and ignoring the desperate pleas of Duke to stay away and fight from distance, he vows to knock Balboa out rather than take the safer route by winning on points.
 At the beginning of the 15th round, he tells Rocky, "You're going down," to which Balboa replies, "No way."
 After going toe-to-toe for much of the final round, Creed is knocked down by Balboa, with Balboa falling down in exhaustion as well.
 Balboa gets up by the count of 9, but Creed is unable to pull himself up and is counted out, losing the match and the championship by knockout, his first professional loss.

 Creed retires from boxing soon after.
 Despite the loss, he regains the respect of the public, as he lost in a fair fight.
 The fight also results in Creed finally acknowledging Balboa's ability as a fighter, rather than seeing him as a fluke.